api-search/strategy-core/README.md

 policies:
   - openapi-path-names
 ```
-## API Operations Must Be Useful and Consistent
+## API Operations Must Be Useful and Consistent (api-operations-must-be-useful-and-consistent)
 All individual API operations must be useful and follow consistent Internet, industry, and enterprise standards, providing a simple and relevant HTTP API operation that does one thing and does it well, making the value intuitive to API consumers who will be using each API operation.

 ```